 San Juan Islands

 Interested in some whale watching?
-The San Juan Islands are the best place for it.
-Located about three hours north of Seattle, the little archipelago consists of 172 islands with the biggest being Lopez, Orcas, and San Juan.
+It’s one of the best things to do outside Seattle and the San Juan Islands are the perfect place for it.
+Located about three hours north of Seattle, the little archipelago consists of 172 islands with the biggest being Lopez, Orcas, and San Juan Island.

 Lime Kiln State Park on Friday Harbor is the perfect base for whale watching, and is also a great spot for kayakers looking to grab some of the best views in the state.
 The islands also offer small boutiques and farm-to-table restaurants, helping to make this one of the best Seattle day trips for relaxation or adventure.